GhumanNavneet/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

 1. From the **az12001b-cl-vm1** blade, navigate to the **az12001b-cl-vm1 - Disks** blade.

-1. From the **az12001b-cl-vm1 - Disks** blade, attach data disks with the following settings to az12001b-cl-vm1:
+1. From the **az12001b-cl-vm1 - Disks** blade, select Attach existing disks and attach data disks with the following settings to az12001b-cl-vm1:

     -   LUN: **0**